celo-org/celo-monorepo/packages/docs/developer-resources/overview.md

 # Overview

-This section highlights some of the key tools that will help developers start building applications on Celo.
+This section contains information about some of the key tools and resources that will help developers start building applications on Celo.

 {% page-ref page="forno/" %}